top of page

 Summit’s commitment to our college access initiative has yielded positive results to date.
 Highlights include:

-• 100% of the Class of 2022 & 2023 earned admission to college, with 71 offers from 31 colleges and universities, including:
+• 100% of every Summit graduating class has earned admission to college, with 186 total offers from 72 different colleges and universities.

-• Students have earned $400,000+ in scholarships, positioning each with resources necessary to bring their college, career, and life dreams within reach.
+• Students have earned $500,000+ in scholarships, positioning each with resources necessary to bring their college, career, and life dreams within reach.
 For many students, they are the first in their family to go to college.

 Summit's College Counselor